 Guest promo kits are a surefire way to expand your reach beyond your own audiences.
-At Wistia, we create custom promo kits for any guest we have on our shows.
-This kit contains custom artwork, pull quotes, and sample copy for social media.
-If a guest feels included, all they have to do is copy and paste our suggestions and voila, a whole new audience.
+We created custom promo kits for each guest on Show Business.
+The kit contained custom artwork, pull quotes, and sample copy for social media.
+The hope is that your guests feel like part of your team and will be motivated to use that copy on their own channels.
+If they do: Voila!
+There’s a whole new audience for you.

 Here’s an example of a promo asset we created for our podcast Talking Too Loud.